Guide to Stocks for Novice Investors With Little Money

 1. Blue Chip Stocks: The Stalwarts of Stability

-Blue chip stocks are shares of large, well-established companies that have demonstrated consistent performance over an extended period.
+Blue chip stocks are shares of large, well-established companies that have consistently performed over an extended period.

 These companies are typically household names and industry leaders, known for their financial stability and ability to weather economic storms.